Mitchell Garabedian

-Mitchell "Mitch" Garabedian (born July 17, 1951) is a lawyer known for representing sexual abuse victims in the Boston area during the Catholic priest sexual abuse scandal, including the cases against Paul Shanley, John Geoghan, and the Archdiocese of Boston.
+Mitchell Garabedian (born July 17, 1951) is a lawyer known for representing sexual abuse victims in the Boston area during the Catholic priest sexual abuse scandal, including the cases against Paul Shanley, John Geoghan, and the Archdiocese of Boston.
 He also represented one of the people who accused Jerry Sandusky of sexual misconduct, and the man who accused Bryon Hefner, the husband of former Massachusetts Senate President Stan Rosenberg, of sexual assault, leading to Rosenberg's resignation.

 Early life

 Garabedian was the second of three children born to Armenian parents Mesroob and Juyard Garabedian and grew up on a 375-acre farm in Methuen, Massachusetts.
 The first member of his family to attend college, he attended Boston University (CGS, 1971 and CAS, 1973).
 He continued his education by getting a master's degree in political science from Northeastern University and a J.D. degree from the New England School of Law.
 He was admitted to the bar in 1979.